clq/clq.github.com/_posts/2011-06-13-Norwegian-words-about-snow.md

 The name of the flakes falling in the weather described above: iming

 A mixture of snow and rain falling: dape, dape
-Very cold weather with just a bit of snow: gnastervêr
+Very cold weather with just a bit of snow: gnasterv&ecirc;r
 Very sporadic snow in otherwise very clear weather: heiske
 The above, but the snow moves horizontally a lot before falling down: heideskav
 A LOT of snow (verb): lave
 Very light and small flakes of snow or rain with a very light wind: grim
-Snowy weather: sn&oslash;vér
+Snowy weather: sn&oslash;vér, sn&oslash;v&aelig;r
 A sudden occurrence of very heavy snow: sn&oslash;byge
 Average amount of snow falling down: sn&oslash;fall
 Just a small amount of snow falling down: sn&oslash;dett